-If a student arrives at school or a school activity in a car that contains illegal drugs or alcoholic beverages, and the principal believes there is evidence that the student knew about the illegal drugs or alcoholic beverages, then the student will be considered as being in possession of the illegal drugs or alcoholic beverages.
+If a student arrives at school or at a school-sponsored activity in a car that contains illegal drugs or alcoholic beverages, and the principal believes there is evidence that the student knew about the illegal drugs or alcoholic beverages, then the student will be considered as being in possession of the illegal drugs or alcoholic beverages.

-If a student is at a school function where there are illegal drugs or alcoholic beverages in a specific area, then the student may be considered in the possession of the illegal drugs or alcoholic beverages if the principal believes the evidence shows that the student knew about the illegal drugs or alcoholic beverages.
-If the student is at school or a school function and becomes aware that another student has an illegal substance, the student is expected to alert school staff or a chaperone immediately.
+If a student is at a school-sponsored activity where there are illegal drugs or alcoholic beverages in a specific area, then the student may be considered in the possession of the illegal drugs or alcoholic beverages, if the principal believes the evidence shows that the student knew about the illegal drugs or alcoholic beverages.
+If the student is at school or a school-sponsored activity and becomes aware that another student has an illegal substance, the student is expected to alert school staff or a chaperone immediately.

-C. Policy on Purchase, Sale and Distribution
+C. Purchase, Sale and Distribution

 A student may not sell, purchase, or distribute illegal drugs or alcoholic beverages.
-Additionally, a student may not be involved in negotiating the sale or purchase of illegal drugs or alcoholic beverages at school, at a school activity, or on a school bus, even if the sale/purchase does not actually take place.
+Additionally, a student may not be involved in negotiating the sale or purchase of illegal drugs or alcoholic beverages at school, at a school-sponsored activity, or on school-sponsored transportation, even if the sale/purchase does not actually take place.
+The consequence for purchase, sale or distribution of illegal drugs or alcoholic beverages is reassignment.